notgull/breadsimd/README.md

 `breadsimd` is a library for SIMD (Single Instruction Multiple Data) operations on arrays of number values.
 The main idea with `breadsimd` is that, in Rust, it should be possible to have your cake and eat it, too.
 Types in `breadsimd` are generic over the type, meaning that they can contain any number value.
 However, using specialization, `breadsimd` can also provide optimized implementations for specific types, such as `f32` and `i64`.

-At compile time, `breadsimd` detects whether it is being compiled with a Nightly compiler or not.
-If so, it enables SIMD optimizations, through the currently-unstable `portable-simd` and `specialization` features.
+If the unstable-exclusive `nightly` feature is enabled, the crate enables SIMD optimizations, through the currently-unstable `portable-simd` and `specialization` features.
 If not, it falls back to a naive implementation.

 ## Usage